-Tell us in your own words who you really are.
-Answer essay questions 1, 2, and two of the four options for essay 3.
+Tell us in your own words who you are.
+Answer essay questions 1, 2, and one of the three options for essay 3.

 - Essay 1: What matters most to you, and why?

 - The best examples of Essay 1 reflect the process of self-examination that you have undertaken to write them.

 - They give us a vivid and genuine image of who you are—and they also convey how you became the person you are.

 - They do not focus merely on what you’ve done or accomplished.
 Instead, they share with us the values, experiences, and lessons that have shaped your perspectives.